skip navigation

 Note: Candidates will select the positions they are applying for from a drop down menu within the application process.
 It is possible to apply for multiple positions, but to do so, one must create an individual entry for each position.

-Meet the 2024 Candidates
+Meet the 2025 Candidates

-Candidate Name: Cory Kopel
+Candidate Name: Shane Trego

-Desired Position: Mite/Mite Prep Director
+Desired Position: Secretary

 Number of Children in LHA: 1